-- The School uses machine scoring for the majority of the exams given to students. - The student gets the appropriate exam from the instructor. - The student writes and marks her/his name on each side of the SCANTRON form.
-Instructor will distribute the exam. - The student must enter the exam name and exam copy number on her/his SCANTRON form. - Start exam.
-Time allowed for taking the exam is written on the board. - The instructor will score the exam on the SCANTRON terminal. - Students are responsible for following directions and marking the appropriate answer and erasing completely any wrong answers marked - The exam will be reviewed with the students.
-Students will not have pencils, pens paper, or tape or cassette recordings during review.
+- The school uses machine scoring for most of the exams given to students. - The student gets the appropriate exam from the instructor. - The student writes and marks her/his name on each side of the SCANTRON form.
+The instructor will distribute the exam. - The student must enter the exam name and exam copy number on her/his SCANTRON form. - Start the exam.
+The time allowed for taking the exam is written on the board. - The instructor will score the exam on the SCANTRON terminal. - Students are responsible for following directions and marking the appropriate answer, and erasing any wrong answers marked - The exam will be reviewed with the students.
+Students will not have pencils, pens, paper, or tape during review.

 Any student cheating during or while reviewing the exam will be immediately terminated from the program.
-Cheating will include, but not limited to, changing the answers on the SCANTRON form after it is turned in and/or not following Testing Procedures.
+Cheating will include, but not be limited to, changing the answers on the SCANTRON form after it is turned in and/or not following Testing Procedures.